ballerina-platform/ballerina-distribution/examples/http-2-0-server-push/http_2_0_server_push.md

 # HTTP 2.0 server push

 HTTP/2 server push messages can be sent and received using the Ballerina `http` library.
-HTTP/2 Server Push messages allow the server to send resources to the client before the client requests for it.<br/><br/>
+HTTP/2 Server Push messages allow the server to send resources to the client before the client requests for it.

 For more information on the underlying module, see the [HTTP module](https://docs.central.ballerina.io/ballerina/http/latest/).